-Study skills: To successfully complete this internet course, students will need to have good study skills.
+Study Skills: To successfully complete this internet course, students will need to have good study skills.
 The following information might help you as you plan for your study time.

 Study time expected: You should log in to Brightspace and our course daily.
-If you were in a face-to-face class, you would spend 3 hours IN class each week, and be expected to spend at least that much time working on the course outside class each week.
+You will spend about 3 hours per week with the lectures (in person, Zoom, or recorded) and will be expected to spend at least that much time working on the course work outside class.
 Please plan on spending a minimum of 6-12 hours per week on this course.

-Learning the material: In a course like this, it is obvious that a student must read the assigned material in the text.
+Learning the Material: In a course like this, it is obvious that a student must read the assigned material in the text.
 However, it may not be so obvious that most students will need to read the material more than once, perhaps as many as three or four times.
 Psychology can be dense; re-reading is just an essential part of learning it.
 It is very helpful to take reading notes as you go.
 Summarizing the material helps you to put it in a form in which you can more easily remember it.
-Because we will cover a significant amount of dense material in this course and because the final exam is cumulative, it is imperative that you diligently take good reading notes as you go through the course.
+It is also the case that you should take excellent notes over the lecture material.
+Some of the material presented in the lectures may not be in your textbook.
+Because we will cover a significant amount of dense material in this course and because the final exam is cumulative, it is imperative that you diligently take good reading and lecture notes as you go through the course.

-An Internet course requires a high level of motivation and independence.
-Depending upon your individual situation and characteristics, an Internet course can be an excellent way to learn.
+A blended/hybrid course requires a high level of motivation and independence.
+Depending upon your individual situation and characteristics, it can be an excellent way to learn.
 If you follow the guidelines given in this syllabus, you have a good chance of succeeding in this class.

-Expectations of an online student: If you are taking an online class you need to have access to an up-to-date, functional computer on a regular basis so that you will be able to complete all the course work.
-In most cases, you will be expected to check email, discussions, announcements, etc. daily.
+Expectations of a blended/hybrid student: If you are taking a blended class you need to have access to an up-to-date, functional computer on a regular basis so that you will be able to complete all the course work.
+In most cases, you will be expected to check email, discussions, announcements, etc. at least 3-4 times weekly.
+You also will be expected to attend zoom sessions and/or watch course video lectures.
 There are computers located on MCC's campus that are available for student use.
 Not having access to a computer for any reason is not a valid excuse for missing an assignment or exam.